urbit/urbit.org-reloaded/content/docs/userspace/http-api-guide.md

 will fail.
 Not all [scry endpoints](#scry-endpoints), [subscription paths](#subscriptions), pokes, etc, are intended to be used from a front-end, so not all use marks which can be converted to and from JSON (the `noun` mark for example).
-If documentation is available for the agent or thread in question, is should note in some fashion whether it can take or produce JSON.
+If documentation is available for the agent or thread in question, it should note in some fashion whether it can take or produce JSON.
 The majority of things you'll want to interact with through Eyre _will_ work with JSON.